psalmuelle/sendbitcoin/readme.md

-# This code is copy of [https://github.com/ezesundayeze/sendbitcoin/tree/master](https://github.com/ezesundayeze/sendbitcoin/tree/master) from Eze Sunday
+## This is a sample code for sending bitcoin with Javascript

-Here is an article written by Eze Sunday on this codebase [How to send bitcoin to a friend with javascript]("https://blog.logrocket.com")
+You can find the complete tutorial on how every part of works in this article [How to send bitcoin to a friend with javascript]("https://blog.logrocket.com")